- What is the Employment Rights Bill 2024?

 The Equality (Race and Disability) Bill

-The Equality (Race and Disability) Bill aims to tackle inequality by enshrining in law the full right to equal pay for ethnic minorities and disable people.
-The bill also hopes to introduce mandatory ethnicity and disability pay gap reporting.
+The Equality (Race and Disability) Bill aims to tackle inequality by providing full rights to equal pay for ethnic minorities and disabled people.
+The Bill also hopes to introduce mandatory ethnicity and disability pay gap reporting.
+From February 2025, for references to requirements (such as reporting and action plans), gender equality includes the gender pay gap and supporting women with the menopause.

-The Worker Protection Act is set to pass on the 26 October.
-The act states employers have a new legal duty to take reasonable steps to prevent sexual harassment of its workers.
-The government has working on strengthening the process of employers taking reasonable steps to prevent sexual harassment.
+The Worker Protection (Amendment of Equality) Act passed on the 26th of October 2024.
+Employers have a legal duty to prevent sexual harassment of its workers.
+The government is working on strengthening the process of prevention, as well as highlighting reasonable steps and procedures.

 The Employment (Allocation of Tips) Act